-Again local residents, particularly FoSC, have played an instrumental role in undertaking a wide range of practical enhancements on the common.
-A general concern for the area led to the establishment of The Friends of Studham Common in
+Again local residents, particularly the Friends of Studham Common (FoSC), have played an instrumental role in undertaking a wide range of practical enhancements on the Common.
+A general concern for the area led to the establishment of FoSC in 1997.

-1997.
 Their aims have been to protect and improve the common for the benefit of people and wildlife.
-There are over fifty members, of whom up to a third regularly attend practical projects.
+There are over 150 members, of whom some 10 - 15 regularly attend practical projects.

-- 5.1 Continue to encourage and support FoSC in undertaking further practical projects and public events on the common.
-Practical tasks will be coordinated by the GST and will work towards agreed targets, as laid out in the agreed management plan. - 5.2 Links with neighbouring landowners, residents of the village and Parish Council should be actively encouraged to make them aware of future projects, invite comment and welcome, where possible, their involvement. - 5.3 Encourage opportunities for maximising future local community interest and involvement in the common.
-This could include the development of a video/audio project featuring stories about the common from some of the older residents of Studham.
+- 5.1 Continue to encourage and support FoSC in undertaking further practical projects and public events on the Common.
+Practical tasks will be coordinated by the GST and will work towards agreed targets, as laid out in the agreed management plan. - 5.2 Links with neighbouring landowners, residents of the village and Parish Council should be actively encouraged to make them aware of future projects, invite comment and welcome their involvement wherever possible. - 5.3 Encourage opportunities for maximising future local community interest and involvement in the Common.
+This could include the development of a video/audio project featuring stories about the Common from some of the older residents of Studham.